 It’s also important to stay positive when chatting with friends.
 No one wants a friend who’s always expressing negative thoughts and complaining.

 In the past, you might’ve been picky about your friends.
-Maybe you thought certain people were “too cool” for you, or you judged them based upon their interests.
+Maybe you thought certain people were “too cool” for you, or you judged them based on their interests.
 When you become an adult, none of this should matter.
-Some of the most interesting people are ones who are very different from you.
+Some of the most exciting people are very different from you.

 Bettering Your Social Life

-It’s hard to keep up a social life as an adult, but that’s no excuse not to have one.
-Remember that you don’t have to have plans every single night—that’s way too draining.
+Maintaining a social life as an adult is hard, but that’s no excuse for avoiding one.
+Remember that you don’t have to have plans every night… that’s way too draining.
 Making plans with friends every once in a while is still better than having no plans at all.

 Once you improve the quality of your social life, keep going with our tips on how to maintain friends as an adult.